-In case you send us a request (e.g. for registration as a Web Shield Academy Attendee or to take advantage of our trial) or you subscribe to our newsletter, further personal data will be processed in the scope of such services.
+In case you send us a request (e.g. to take advantage of our trial), further personal data will be processed in the scope of such services.

 We have implemented appropriate safeguards to secure your personal data and retain your personal data only as long as necessary.
 Under GDPR, you are entitled to exercise certain rights with regard to the processing of your personal data.
 You will find more detailed information under the indicated sections below.

 - “You” refers to unregistered and registered user of Website;